HaoBytes/ArgSum-Dataset/README.md

-# ArgSum-Datatet
-An Multi-task Dataset for End-to-End Argument Summarisation and Evaluation
+# Which Side Are You On?
+A Multi-task Dataset for End-to-End Argument Summarisation and Evaluation

+This work followed the paper publised on ACL 2024

+## Ethic approved

+This work has received ethical review from the institution under the license number 2024-16577-36845

+Due to the suggestion, we will consider release task 1 and task 2's data in a more safety ways.
+It will be release very soon!

 ## Requirements
 - python